Eshab01/Real-time-gps-tracker/README.md

-# GPS Location Tracker
+# Real Time Gps Tracker

 ## Overview
-The **GPS Location Tracker** is a real-time location tracking web application that fetches the user's current latitude, longitude, and accuracy, and provides a direct link to view the location on Google Maps.
+The **Real Time Gps Tracker** is a real-time location tracking web application that fetches the user's current latitude, longitude, and accuracy, and provides a direct link to view the location on Google Maps.
 The UI is built using Tailwind CSS for a sleek and modern design.

 ## Features
 - **Real-Time Location Tracking**: Updates user location dynamically.